All Episodes

 Zilch, it's a right.

-It is also saying that the court will not go through all these state laws to determine what is or is is not constitutional.
+It is also saying that the court will not go through all these state laws to determine what is or is not constitutional.

-Uh however, laws that bar the right to bear arms need to be very specific and aimed narrowly if they're to be constitutional.
+However, laws that bar the right to bear arms need to be very specific and aimed narrowly if they're to be constitutional.

 This is crystal clear.

-What's really what's it about, isn't it?
+Jeffrey Toobin, specifically, what's really, what's it about, isn't it?

-The Constitution?
+The Constitution.

 Listen to this question.

-Heidi Collins to Jeffrey Tubin.
+Heidi Collins to Jeffrey Toobin.

 Specifically, Jeffrey, that's really what it's about, isn't it?

-The Constitution Trumping policy.
+The Constitution trumping policy.

-The Constitution Trumping policy.
+The Constitution trumping policy?

-This is just a big, big event in American constitutional history because the second amendment has been a true mystery.
+This is just a big, big event in American constitutional history because the Second Amendment has been a true mystery.

 No one really knew for decades what it meant.

-Now the Supreme Court, by a margin of just five to four has said that there is a constitutional right to own a handgun inside the home.
+Now the Supreme Court, by a margin of just five to four, has said that there is a constitutional right to own a handgun inside the home.

-And you've been passing laws throughout these local municipalities and states chipping away at the second amendment because you don't like it.
+And you've been passing laws throughout these local municipalities and states chipping away at the Second Amendment because you don't like it.

 Nobody had any question about this till you liberals got involved, tried to obfuscate it and confuse everybody about it.